doc-ai/net-runner-ios/Pods/TensorIO/README.md

 The *assets* directory is optional and contains any additional assets required by your specific use case.
 Those assets may be referenced from *model.json*.

 Because image classification is such a common task, TensorIO includes built-in support for it, and no additional code is required.
-You'll simply need to specify a labels file in the model's json description, which we'll look at in a moment.
+You'll simply need to specify a labels file in the model's JSON description, which we'll look at in a moment.

 **Using Model Bundles**